People have described Eric as,"compassionate, respectful and having a curiosity to learn about others"

 -

-Trained in Accelerated Resolution Therapy (ART), Certified EMDR training, Dialectical Behaviour Therapy (DBT), Mindfulness practices and Cognitive Behaviour Therapy (CBT)
+A master-level practitioner in Accelerated Resolution Therapy (ART), Certified EMDR training, Dialectical Behaviour Therapy (DBT), trained in mindfulness practices and Cognitive Behaviour Therapy (CBT)

 My Counselling Journey:

-At one point I transitioned to working in an inpatient treatment centre for substance abuse and mental health-related concerns.
+At one point I transitioned to working in an inpatient treatment centre for a variety of mental health-related concerns.
 During this time I got married and had an opportunity to travel to New Zealand with my wife for an extended holiday…. a joyous time unlike any other!

-I have served in the past as a Clinical Counsellor and Supervisor for new clinicians in a private treatment centre in Calgary.
-I had the privilege of supporting men and women struggling with their substance use and mental health concerns.
+I have served in the past as a Clinical Counsellor and Supervisor for new clinicians in a private therapy centre in Calgary.
 I've witnessed the strength and resiliency that arises when people discover their true selves.
-It is my privilege to now be a part of the team at Safe Haven Counselling and walk alongside clients seeking their own healing journey.
+It is my privilege to now be a part of the team at Safe Haven Counselling (since 2021) and walk alongside clients seeking their own healing journey.

 I live in South Calgary with my wife and enjoy biking on the Fish Creek Park pathways.
 There are so many uncharted paths to discover on the trails just like life itself.